- About Me

 Here’s another idea: If you have plain cooked quinoa or leftover rice, you can put some in your soup bowl too!
 Soups are the type of foods that are versatile and you don’t have to follow any set rules:)

-Angela Liddon is one of my favorite cookbook authors (Oh She Glows).
-I take my inspiration from some of her recipes and this soup is so satisfying (did I mention how delicious it is?) that you may find yourself making it every week.
+This delicious recipe is taken from Angela Liddon – one of my favorite cookbook authors (Oh She Glows).
+This soup is so satisfying (did I mention how delicious it is?) that you may find yourself making it every week.
 And would that be so bad?
 NO!

 In a large saucepan, heat oil over medium heat.
 Add the onion and garlic and sauté for 5 minutes, or until the onion is translucent.